International Office Student Health Record

 and the American College Health Association (ACHA) web site at:

-After hours care is available at the After Hours Clinic, 1660 Lafayette Road (across the street from Vickerys, north of town on S.R.
-231), 359-2088.
-Hours of the Clinic are Saturday & Sunday 11:30 a.m. to 3:30 p.m.
+After hours care is available at the Franiscan St. Elizabeth Health After Hours Clinic, 231 North at 1660 Lafayette Road, 359-2088.
+Hours of the Clinic are Saturday & Sunday 11:30 a.m. to 3:00 p.m.
 It is closed on major holidays.
 The After Hours Clinic is to be used only for semi– emergencies that cannot wait until Student Health Center hours.
-For emergencies, students may go to the St. Clare Medical Center Emergency Room, 362-2800.
+For emergencies, students may go to the Fransican St. Elizabeth Health Crawfordsville Emergency Room, 362-2800, 231 North at 1710 Lafayette Road.
 If a student requires admission to the hospital, Drs.
 Douglas and Roberts or one of their associates will provide their inpatient care.

 Regarding privacy: if you are age of 18 or older, the care you receive while at Wabash is protected by federal law.
 Parents will be informed only when authorized by the student or in emergency situations.
 Parents may also be informed if a student has a health problem where he could present a danger to himself, other students or the college staff.